mrdipeshashah/Big-Query-Google-Analytics-Tracking-Match-Rate/README.md

-# Shopify vs. GA4 Revenue Match Rate Dashboard
+# OVERVIEW

-This repository contains the data requirements, BigQuery SQL architecture, and Looker Studio metric configurations for monitoring the revenue tracking health between Shopify and Google Analytics 4 (GA4).
+This repository contains the data requirements, BigQuery SQL architecture, and Data Studio configurations for monitoring the revenue tracking health between Shopify (or any other E-commerce platform) v Google Analytics 4 (GA4).

+## DASHBOARD

+To track match rate this dashboard (https://datastudio.google.com/reporting/871d3ef2-a853-49ef-94c1-4bbd9bfb1608) helps bring the insights to life.

 ## Objective
 To provide automated, daily visibility into data discrepancies between Shopify (source of truth) and GA4 (marketing attribution).
-This pipeline highlights tracking failures (e.g., pixel drops, broken cookie consent, checkout scripting issues) when the daily match rate drops below the target threshold of **90%**.
+This pipeline highlights tracking failures when the daily match rate drops below the target threshold of **90%**.

----

-## 📋 1.
-Data Requirements & Prerequisites
+## DATA REQUIREMENTS & PREREQUISITES

-The pipeline expects a daily-aggregated source table containing matched dates and raw revenue numbers from both systems.
+The match rate view a daily-aggregated brreakdown of matched dates and raw revenue numbers from Google Analytics and Shopify or Stripe or any other E-commerce Platform.

 ### Schema Requirements
 | Column Name | Data Type | Description |